ehmicky/autoserver/docs/compression.md

   - `identity`: no compression is performed
   - `deflate` or `gzip`: common compression algorithms supported by most browsers
+  - `brotli`: best compression algorithms supported by modern browsers only

 By default, no compression is performed.